naacl2022-reproducibility-track/naacl2022-reproducibility-track.github.io/_tutorial/04_submitting.md

 ## Verifying your Submission

-Once the submission logs contain your expected output, you can programmatically verify this with the `naacl-utils` command line tool.
+Once the submission logs contain your expected output (i.e., the output logs from the Beaker job found at the link output by the `submit` command contain the output you expected), you can programmatically verify this with the `naacl-utils` command line tool.
 This is how the Reproducibility Track will confirm your Docker container outputs the expected text.

 First, save the expected output contents to a text file, here we call it `expected.txt`.